uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 ### To align the task ID with bash’s 0-based array indexing, we subtract 1 from the task ID.
 FILE="${FILES[$SLURM_ARRAY_TASK_ID-1]}"

-### Extract the directory part of the file path.
-This will give the full directory path of the selected file.
+### Get the full path to the directory containing the file
 DIRNAME=$(dirname "$FILE")

 ### Extract the base name of the file (without the extension)